ECHO Intellectual Property and Sharing

 Copyright ECHO Inc. Some Rights Reserved

 The formality “Some Rights Reserved” is used to indicate a special class of intellectual property for which ECHO Inc. has full rights, but chooses to suspend some restrictions in order to make these works widely available.
-Works distributed by ECHO that do not specify any other formality or license shall be understood fall into this class.
+Works distributed by ECHO that do not specify any other formality or license shall be understood to fall into this class.

 All members of ECHOcommunity.org are hereby granted special privileges to access, reproduce, and distribute works within the following guidelines: